arshad-26/shopping-cart/README.md

 * Data Access - SQL Server with EF Core
 * Authentication/Authorization - ASP.Net Core Identity with JWT Authentication model
 * UI Addons - MudBlazor which is a UI Component Library for Blazor
+* Elasticsearch and Kibana - Used along with Serilog for logging.
+Able to be configured as docker containers and attached the yaml file as well.

 ### Steps to integrate
 * In the **appsettings.{environment}.json** file in the **ShoppingCartAPI** project, Change the connection string to point to a database of your choice.